sebpalluel/web3-monorepo/README.md

 - [Jest](https://jestjs.io) test runner for all things JavaScript
 - [Cypress](https://www.cypress.io/) test runner for E2E and components test
 - [Graphql Code Generator](https://www.the-guild.dev/graphql/codegen/) a generator for the graphql schemas and a client builders with provided queries.
+- [The Graph: Graph Client](https://github.com/graphprotocol/graph-client) a library to easily query the data from smart contract on supported blockchain such as Ethereum.

 ## Libraries